keyurborad5/Multi_Agent_Reinforcement_Learning/README.md

 My Variables
 1. State Representation:
-    - Each agent observes its position, neighboring agents, object position, and applied forces.
+    - Each agent observes its position, neighboring agents, object position, and Goal position.
 2. Action Space:
     - 8 actions : (attached , detached to an obeject) X (Move forward, backward, left, right)
 3. Reward Function:
-    -  +1 for successful movement towards the goal.
+    -  Here + rewards for movement in the direction of the objective
-    - -1 for collision with obstacles.
+    - Neg rewards if it moves away from it
-    - +10 when the object reaches the final destination.
+    - Exponential reward gain as the distance decreases
-    - Penalty for excessive force to encourage efficient movements.
+    - A reward boost when attached and this rewards decays over time
 4. Comparison With Other RL Methods
     - MADDPG vs. QMIX vs. PPO: Compare different MARL approaches.
     - With Communication vs. Without Communication: Evaluate the impact of information exchange.